2025 Capita Spring Break Resort Twin Review

 Here are some details about the Capita Spring Break Resort Twin I didn’t like.

-You will want to be careful with this snowboard in the lift lines, as the white topsheet can chip right where it meets the bright green sidewalls.
+The Resort Twin is a board you will want to be careful with in the lift lines.
+The white topsheet can chip right where it meets the bright green (or yellow) sidewalls.
 I went to the indoor park on a crowded day, and from other riders running into me in the lift line, I got this chip.

 That said, all snowboard topsheets will chip if someone accidentally runs their ski or snowboard’s edge into or over your topsheet.
 With the bright contrasting colors of this board showing chips easily, you might just want to give people a little extra room in the lift lines with this snowboard.